I’ve had several jobs that were, uh…paper-intense.

 It’s actually a hindrance that keeps you from doing your best work possible.

 When you are free from clutter, you are free to create.
 It helps you put away distractions to make something new, work on the next big idea or to build something great.
+Cleaning your desk can be the best thing you ever do.
+So one day if you find yourself bored at work, make sure you clean that desk.

 Want more tips on organizing your office?
 Check out this post about home offices.